 While only 5.3% of New Jersey residents live in rural areas, this state still has a significant Lyme disease problem to tackle.
 Their rate of incidence is 29.0 per 100,000 residents.

-The reason they are still at risk is mainly due to the fact that 95% of their population has easy access to areas used for physical activity.
+The reason they are still at risk is mainly because 95% of their population has easy access to areas used for physical activity.
 That includes suburban backyards, parks, and even public spaces.

 Luckily, the rate of growth seems to have peaked in 2008.
 Cases of Lyme are now beginning to reduce.

 Yes, states in the northeast have the highest rates of Lyme anywhere in the country.
-But that doesn’t mean Lyme hasn’t made its way across the country.
+But that doesn’t mean Lyme hasn’t traveled across the country.

 Wisconsin has a rate of 17.2 per 100,000 residents.
 It’s the worst state in the Midwest where Lyme is concerned.
 It’s also more than double when compared to the entire country.

 The rate of Lyme cases increases in the summer months—no surprise, considering their cold, snowy winters.
-In 2014, the rates showed they were lower than just a decade ago.
-Unfortunately, a new bill designed to set standards for diagnosing and treating Lyme did not pass in their state senate.
+In 2014, the rates were lower than just a decade ago.
+Unfortunately, their state senate did not pass a new bill designed to set standards for diagnosing and treating Lyme.

 Suffering from Lyme is no joke.
 The symptoms are sometimes painful and often debilitating.
 Diagnosis is often hard to make.

 If you believe you suffer from Lyme, get help now.
 We combine Western and Natural healing methods to help to heal patients with chronic illnesses.
-Check out our testimonials and see what others are saying about our treatment methods.
+Check out our testimonials and see what others say about our treatment methods.